Pranav10ss/AWS-Projects/StaticWebsite-S3-CDN-ACM-R53/Readme.md

 ## Stage 1 - Register a domain in Route 53
 * Go to `AWS Console`->`Route 53`->`Register domain`.
 Type the domain that you want, it has to be unique.
 Check the availability and buy the domain.
 AWS will automatically create hosted zones for you for the domain that you bought.
 It will create two records for the doamin, NS(Name server) record and SOA(Start of Authority) record.
 ## Stage 2 - Create a S3 bucket
 * Go to S3 console and create a bucket.
-The bucket name should match the domain name registered in Route 53.
+The bucket name does *not* need to match custom domain name since you're using CF as a CDN infront of your S3 bucket.
 * Disable `block all public access` to allow public internet to access the files in the bucket.
 You can also 'Tag your resources'.
 This tags will be used to filter in your `Cost and Usage report` for `Access control` and other settings.
 Then Click on `Create bucket`.
 * Upload the HTML and CSS files to the bucket.
 * Go to `Properties`->`Static Website hosting`->Then 'Enable' static website hosting.
 Specify the name of the index file and the error document.  click on `Save Changes`.